 Budgets matter, and tutoring should never break the bank.
 No matter where you choose to find a tutor to learn with, you’ll find low-cost options in basic topics.
 Since you choose the tutor you work with on Wyzant, it means you’ve got the ability to choose one with a rate you like, with no prepayments, subscriptions, or commitments.
 Ever.

 That’s something you won’t find on other tutoring sites.

 For the 10 most-popular tutoring subjects (things like algebra, English, writing, Spanish), there are hundreds of experts available for $25/hr or less in every single one.
 The majority of those tutors have advanced degrees, or are certified teachers, and have years of experience.

-Here’s how it works: there are 65K tutors in more than 275 subjects listed on Wyzant, and they are all independent.
+Here’s how it works: there are 65,000 tutors in 275 subjects listed on Wyzant, and they are all independent.
 That means each one sets their own hourly rates and policies based on their experience, education, and many other factors.
 That means you can negotiate to find a rate that works perfectly for your budget.

 Though there are certainly outliers with special skills, experiences, or other attributes that charge more than other tutors, the average price of tutoring services on Wyzant doesn’t fluctuate much.